"You CAN access

 Unfortunately old habits and traditions die hard, and few question the role and appropriateness of trained clergy persons who in some cases may not even know God nor be aware of his promises and his power.
 These presumptuous disciples substitute sermonettes for the power of the Spirit.

-of God to salvation and this power brings evidence that
+to salvation and this power brings evidence that Jesus

-Jesus is Lord and being alive, now supersedes the rule of Satan as Lord
+is Lord and being alive, now supersedes the rule of Satan as Lord of

 The Tradition of Clergy and Laity

 The Clergy-Laity doctrine has for centuries divided the flock into two disparate halves.
 These two groups in this form can never be homogeneous.
-Ministry should not be mistaken for discipleship although there is a semblance of this.
-Shepherding is a form of discipleship and allows a disciple (all believers are to become disciples) to grow under the tutelage of a spiritually experienced believer.
+Ministry should not be mistaken for real discipleship although there is a semblance of this with one overseer teaching Bible truths a bit at a time.
+Shepherding is a form of discipleship and allows a disciple (The great commission specifies that all believers are to become disciples) to grow under the tutelage of one or more spiritually experienced believers.

 Jesus tells the story of "The good Shepherd" in John's gospel chapter 10.
 He describes the characteristics of a good shepherd.
 It list among the virtues, intimacy and closeness of the shepherd to the flock.
 The shepherd knows each of his charges by name; he will sacrifice his personal comfort and life for the flock.
 Finally we are told that the Lord Jeshua, Jesus, is this shepherd.
 This fulfills what the psalmist had written almost a thousand years before, "The Lord is my shepherd, I shall not want."
 It is unlikely that a human shepherd can ever replicate the qualities of Christ Jesus the true bishop (overseer) and shepherd (pastor) of our souls."